 In addition to almost constant publication in Australian print media, McFarlane has worked for a number of leading Australian Theatre companies and was the stills photographer for more than 30 films including Puberty Blues, The Year My Voice Broke, and Muriel’s Wedding.
 He has written extensively on photography as contributor for more than 20 books and catalogues, as a critic for The Australian and more recently, The Sydney Morning Herald.
 His work alongside leading Indigenous photographers such as Ricky Maynard and Michael Riley for the landmark project, and book, After 200 Years remains one of his proudest achievements.

-This award both acknowledges his extensive and acclaimed body of work, and will assist in collating a valuable and comprehensive archive of his photographs and a monograph of his most important images to ensure Australians can engage with the work into the future.
+Following the Award, which acknowledges his extensive and acclaimed body of work, McFarlane was able to collate a comprehensive archive of his photographs.
+A planned monograph of his most important images will ensure that Australians can engage with the work into the future.

 An AFTRS graduate, Tankard has appeared on screen as the subject of the documentary The Black Swan, starred in Dancing Daze produced by Jan Chapman, produced the choreography for Ana Kokkinos’ feature film The Book of Revelation and created the documentary Michelle’s Story, a portrait on dancer Michelle Ryan who was suddenly diagnosed with multiple sclerosis.

-Tankard is also completing development on her feature film MAD, an illuminating journey of one woman’s experience of living with ‘madness’, Sandy Jeffs, a Melbourne-based poet and writer.
-Tankard used the Bettison Award to edit footage of her acclaimed solo dance-theatre work Two Feet and digitise her stage works, making them available to be shared with educational institutions, the general public and future generations.
+Tankard has been able to further a number of projects that explore two themes central to her career as a choreographer and film-maker: the transformative power of art, and the positive impact that creativity can have on physical and mental health conditions.
+She recently completed development of her short film MAD, an illuminating journey of one woman’s experience of living with ‘madness’, inspired by Sandy Jeffs, a Melbourne-based poet and writer.
+She has also been able to edit footage of her acclaimed solo dance-theatre work Two Feet and digitise her stage works, making them available to be shared with educational institutions, the general public and future generations.

 Tim Jarvis is an adventurer, environmental scientist, author, public speaker and filmmaker who, in 2013, led a team that retraced Sir Ernest Shackleton’s legendary 1916 journey to the Antarctic.
 He holds Masters degrees in environmental science and environmental law, is the Global Ambassador for World Wildlife Fund Australia and is the sustainability adviser on multilateral aid projects for the World Bank and AusAID.